Thursday, November 9, 2023

 Lyme Disease by P.K.Ghatak,MD.

 Lyme disease was unknown in the USA but in 1970 an outbreak of a tick borne disease in Lyme, Connecticut established its name and proved to be the most common vector borne disease in the USA.
-About 30,000 cases of Lyme disease is reported each year.
-The bacterium belongs to Spirochete family and Lyme disease is due to Borrelia burgdorferi.
-Other important member of this family is syphilis.
+About 30,000 cases of Lyme disease are reported each year.
+The bacterium belongs to the Spirochete family, and Lyme disease is due to Borrelia burgdorferi.
+The other important member of this family is syphilis.

-Spirochetes are gram negative, spiral in shape measuring 3 to 500 micrometer long and 0.03 to 3 micrometer in diameter and is motile due to presence of variable numbers of flagella arranged along the axis
+Spirochetes are gram negative, spiral in shape measuring 3 to 500 micrometer long and 0.03 to 3 micrometers in diameter and are motile due to presence of variable numbers of flagella arranged along the axis

 The vector is a tick – Ixodes scapulars, Rarely another tick - Amblyomma americium (Lone star tick) transmit the spirochetes in the southern states.